Skip to main content

 As set out above, there are many reasons why it is good to plan.
 We are not able to discuss all of these in detail, but we draw out some of the important tax issues that you will need to think about, such as:

-• You might also incur a further cost by creating a tax credits overpayment, a high income child benefit charge, or by affecting your entitlement to means-tested state benefits.
+• You might also incur a further cost, for example by creating a high income child benefit charge, or by affecting your entitlement to means-tested state benefits.
 We discuss these in more detail in our page Pension income: impact on state benefits.

 • Taking a large taxable lump sum might cause you to become a higher or additional rate taxpayer, you may also lose the ability to claim the marriage allowance, lose all or part of your personal allowance and you may also face restrictions to your personal savings allowance.